-Calgary - Vancouver Active TourCamping tour with day hikes in the National Parks of the Canadian Rocky Mountains, at Mount Robson, in Wells Gray Park and the Coastal Mountains near Whistler.
+Calgary - Vancouver Active TourCamping tour in western Canada for small groups with day hikes in the National Parks of the Canadian Rocky Mountains, at Mount Robson, Wells Gray and Garibaldi Park near Whistler.

-Tour G, 15 daysA two week hiking and camping tour from Calgary to Vancouver through the Rocky Mountain National Parks with the Icefields Parkway from Banff to Jasper, Alberta.
-Then British Columbia with Wells Gray Park and varied landscapes of British Columbia with tiny Native villages and modern world class cities and an abundance of land- an marine wildlife.
+Tour G, 15 daysA two week hiking and camping tour from Calgary to Vancouver through the Rocky Mountain National Parks with the Icefields Parkway from Banff to Jasper to Mount Robson.
+Then British Columbia with Wells Gray and Garibaldi Parks and the varied landscapes with tiny Native villages, modern world class cities and an abundance of land- and marine wildlife.
 You experience all this not just from the window of a car, but by camping and hiking your guide’s favourite trails.

 What's Included:All transfers, 2 nights hotel accommodation, other nights in spacious tents (2 pers./ tent), welcome gift, all camping meals, cooking- and eating utensils, camping gear (except sleeping bag), hard-foam mattress, admission to the National Parks, camping fees, licensed guide who leads the group on the day hikes